ashutosh486/Malaria_Detection/README.md

 1. Run malaria_gui.m
 2. Click on Image Acquision Button when the GUI is loaded.
 Select any Infected Image.
 3. Run All the tests sequentially.

+Note : If you want to run this file without GUI then run Malaria_detection.m